 Existing Zambian Rail Network

-RSZ operates approximately 1,200 kilometres of mainline track, connecting the Copperbelt through Kapiri Mposhi, Lusaka, and Livingstone to the Zimbabwean and Botswana border, where it connects to the broader southern African rail network.
+Zambia Railways Limited operates the core Zambian Cape-gauge network, connecting the Copperbelt through Kapiri Mposhi, Lusaka, and Livingstone to the Zimbabwean and broader southern African rail network.
 From the Copperbelt, copper can travel south through Zambia and Zimbabwe to the ports of Beira or Maputo in Mozambique, or further south to Durban in South Africa.
-The RSZ network uses Cape gauge (1,067 mm), the same gauge as the Lobito Corridor and most southern African railways.
+The ZRL network uses Cape gauge (1,067 mm), the same gauge as the Lobito Corridor and most southern African railways.

-RSZ's operational performance has been constrained by decades of underinvestment.
-Track conditions are poor in many sections, with speed restrictions limiting average freight speeds to 15 to 25 kilometres per hour on some segments.
-Rolling stock is aging, with a chronic shortage of serviceable locomotives and wagons.
+ZRL's operational performance has been constrained by decades of underinvestment.
+Track conditions are poor in many sections, with speed restrictions on some segments.
+Rolling stock is aging, with a shortage of serviceable locomotives and wagons.
 Signalling systems are outdated.
-The railway's annual freight capacity is estimated at approximately 300,000 to 400,000 tonnes, well below the demand that current copper production generates.
+Published capacity estimates vary by source, so this page treats Zambian legacy-rail capacity figures as indicative rather than official operating capacity.
 Mining companies have responded by shifting freight to road transport, which is more expensive per tonne but more reliable in terms of scheduling and availability.

 TAZARA